 You may have heard that slapping a mosquito bite can stop it from itching, and there's some truth to it: "Slapping the itchy area will disrupt the nerves that are sending the signals to the brain that allow you to feel the itch," explains Dr. Jaliman.

 The problem, she notes, is that it only lasts for a few seconds, so it will only work if you're willing to whack yourself repeatedly.
-It's probably easier to just slap on some calamine lotion and call it a day.
+Slapping also can lead to more inflammation, so it's probably best to just slap on some calamine lotion and call it a day.

 When to See A Doctor